mdchia/Farmbot-Farm-Planner/README.md

 ### Deploying to Github Pages

-Run `npm run gh-pages` to build and deploy the branch to the prod branch, which will update the website.
+Run `npm run gh-pages` to build and deploy the branch to the gh-pages branch, which will update the website.